mitvis/saliency-cards/saliency_cards/lime/lime_saliency_card.md

 &#128997; **[Stability](https://arxiv.org/pdf/1806.07538.pdf)**: LIME is highly sensitive to adversarial perturbations and is more sensitive than vanilla gradients, input x gradient, integrated gradients, and occlusion.
 Evaluated using an MNIST CNN.

 ### Label Sensitivity
+Not tested for label sensitvity.

 ### Model Sensitivity
+Not tested for model sensitvity.

 ## Perceptibility Testing

 ### Minimality
+Not tested for minimality.

 ### Perceptual Correspondence
+Not tested for perceptual correspondence.

 ## Citation